TERMS & CONDITIONS

 Research is undertaken by us in an effort to provide accurate information.
 All content on this site is provided in good faith.
 However, we will not be held liable for any claims against inaccuracies, or for loss of income based on what we provide.

 We work to supply pure seed to our customers, but mistakes can be made in the production, processing, or packaging of seed.
 We also work to provide viable seed with good germination rates.
 However, the performance of seed as a living product can be affected by a number of factors, many outside of our control *(see below).
-On the rare occasion that any mistake or problem arises, we will work with the customer towards a resolution, but we will not be held liable for any claims against us or for any resulting loss of income in regards to the purity or performance of the seeds we sell.
+If any mistake or problem arises, we will work with the customer towards a resolution, but we will not be held liable for any claims against us or for any resulting loss of income in regards to the purity or performance of the seeds we sell.
 Our liability will not extend beyond replacing or refunding seeds to the sale value.

 TAS & WA: Any imposed customs and quarantine processes or inspection fees will be the responsibility of the purchaser.